Karesis/Eazy/README.md

 ## Current Status

 This project is currently in its **early development stage**.
-A **basic compilation pipeline** enabling the translation of **currently supported Eazy language features** into runnable Python code has been **established and verified through testing**.
+A basic compilation pipeline enabling the translation of currently supported Eazy language features into runnable Python code has been established and verified through testing.

 Completed work includes:

-* **Lexer:** Capable of breaking down Eazy source code into a sequence of Tokens.
+* **Lexer:** Capable of breaking down Eazy source code into a sequence of Tokens (including `@`, `:`, `goto`, `back`, `int`, identifiers, numbers, basic operators, and parentheses `( ) ,`).
-* **Parser (V1):** Capable of identifying top-level block definitions (`@name:`) and basic inner blocks (`goto`, `back`, and generic line blocks), and building a preliminary Abstract Syntax Tree (AST).
-This version of the Parser treats most lines as generic line blocks without deep parsing (e.g., assignments, print arguments are not fully analyzed as expressions).
-Variable declarations (`int`) are currently skipped.
+* **Parser (V1 - Enhanced):** Capable of identifying top-level block definitions with optional parameters (`@name(p1, p2):`), `goto` statements with optional arguments (`goto name(a1, 5)`), `back` statements with optional multiple return values (`back r1, r2`), and generic line blocks.
+It builds an Abstract Syntax Tree (AST) reflecting these structures.
+Variable declarations (`int`) are currently skipped (treated as comments in generated code).
-* **Code Generator (V1):** Implemented to translate the V1 AST into executable Python 3 code.
-Each Eazy block is translated into a Python function, `goto` calls the target function, and `back` becomes a `return` statement.
-The compiler now takes an Eazy source file (`.ez`) as input and outputs a Python file (`.py`).
+* **Code Generator (V1 - Enhanced):** Implemented to translate the enhanced AST into executable Python 3 code.
+Each Eazy block becomes a Python function with corresponding parameters. `goto` becomes a Python function call assigned to a temporary variable `_tmp_return`. `back` becomes a Python `return` statement (returning single values or tuples for multiple values).
+The compiler takes an Eazy source file (`.ez`) as input and outputs a Python file (`.py`).

-**Important Limitation:**
+* **V1 Return Value Simulation:** Please note that the V1 Code Generator uses a temporary variable (`_tmp_return`) to capture the result of a `goto` call (which translates to a Python function call).
+To use the returned value(s) in the **current V1 transpiled Python output**, subsequent Eazy code needs to be written to reference this `_tmp_return` variable (and potentially unpack it if multiple values are returned) instead of directly using the variable names specified in the `back` statement.
+This is a V1 workaround necessary due to the difference between Eazy's intended "value injection" semantics and Python's standard function return mechanism.

+## Important Limitation

-Please note that the current V1 code generator translates Eazy's `goto block_name` directly into a Python function call (`block_name()`).
-This means simple Eazy structures, such as `@a: goto b` followed by `@b: goto a`, will result in infinite recursion and eventually cause a stack overflow error when the generated Python code is executed.
+Please note that the current V1 code generator translates Eazy's `goto block_name(...)` directly into a Python function call (`_tmp_return = block_name(...)`).
+This means simple Eazy structures creating direct mutual recursion (e.g., `@a: goto b` followed by `@b: goto a`) will result in infinite recursion and eventually cause a stack overflow error when the generated Python code is executed.

+Additionally, the V1 code generator's handling of return values is a **simulation**, as described in the "Current Status" section.
+The Eazy code calling a `goto` must explicitly use the `_tmp_return` variable (potentially unpacking it) to access the results.
+This differs from the target Eazy semantic where returned variables are intended to become directly available by name in the caller's scope.
+This unique semantic, along with sophisticated control flow, will require a more advanced backend beyond the current V1 Python transpiler.

-This is a known limitation of the current transpilation approach.
-The planned Eazy language execution model will include more sophisticated control flow management mechanisms (e.g., privilege-based jump control and state tracking) to prevent or properly handle such uncontrolled jumps, but these are not yet implemented in the current Claw compiler V1.
-Therefore, writing Eazy code that creates direct circular `goto` jumps should be avoided with the current V1 implementation.
+The planned Eazy language execution model will include more sophisticated control flow management mechanisms (e.g., the planned "Flow" and "Privilege" systems) to prevent or properly handle such uncontrolled jumps and implement the intended return value semantics, but these are not yet implemented in the current Claw compiler V1.

-## Core Concepts (Current Understanding)
+## Core Concepts (Current Design)

 * **Everything is a Block:** The fundamental unit of code organization is a block.
+* **Named Blocks (`@name:` or `@name(...)`):** Top-level block definitions with a name.
+Can optionally define parameters.
+* **Parameters:** Blocks can define named parameters (`@name(param1, param2):`) to receive input values when called via `goto`.
+* **Arguments:** `goto` statements can pass arguments (`goto name(arg1, 5)`) to the target block's parameters.
+* **Return Values:** `back` statements can return zero (`back`), one (`back result`), or multiple values (`back val1, val2`) to the caller context.
+(V1 simulates this via Python's `return` and requires caller adaptation using `_tmp_return`).
-* **Inter-Block Control Flow:** Primarily achieved through `goto` and `back` instructions for jumps and returns between blocks.
+* **Inter-Block Control Flow:** Primarily achieved through `goto` (with arguments) and `back` (with return values).
-* **Named Blocks (`@name:`):** Top-level block definitions with a name.
-* **Line Blocks:** Single-line operations within a block, such as assignments, print statements, control flow instructions, etc.
+* **Line Blocks:** Single-line operations within a block, such as assignments, print statements, control flow instructions, etc. (Currently parsed as `GenericLineBlock`).

-*(Note: These concepts are subject to evolution as the language design progresses)*
+*(Note: These concepts, especially regarding execution semantics like return values and control flow, are subject to evolution as the language design and compiler backend progresses beyond V1.)*

 ## How to Build and Run (Current)